The Best Handheld Shower Heads Tested in 2023

 Most shower heads have a combination of metal and plastic parts.
 Stainless steel and brass are typically used for the threaded fittings to the shower spigot as well as the internal parts that direct water flow.
 The external components usually consist of high-grade plastic, which is not susceptible to rust or corrosion like many metals.

 Some showers use aluminum with a chrome, brushed nickel, or bronze coating.
 High-end shower heads are made of brass or stainless steel, which also resist rust and corrosion.
-Most handheld shower heads use silicone nozzles, which are clog-resistant and require little maintenance.
+Most handheld shower heads use silicone nozzles, which are clog-resistant and easy to clean

 Flow Rate and Pressure